cyberFlowTech/n8n-nodes-zapry/README.md

 ## Credentials

-The Turnkey node requires API key credentials:
+The Zapry node requires bot credentials:

-- **API Public Key**: Your Turnkey API public key
-- **API Private Key**: Your Turnkey API private key
+- **Bot Token**: Your Zapry Bot Token obtained from @BotFather

 ## Operations

-The Turnkey node supports the following operations:
+The Zapry node supports the following operations:

+### Send Message
+Send a text message to a chat or user.

-### Sign Transaction
+### Send Photo
-Sign a blockchain transaction using your Turnkey wallet.
+Send a photo to a chat or user.

-### Create Wallet
+### Send Document
-Create a new wallet in your Turnkey organization.

-### Create Wallet Accounts
-Create new accounts within an existing wallet.
+Send a document/file to a chat or user.

-### List Wallets
+### Get Updates
+Get updates/messages sent to your bot.

+### Get Chat Member
-Get a list of all wallets in your organization.
+Get information about a member in a chat.

 ## Example Usage

-To use the Turnkey node:
+To use the Zapry node:

-1. Add your API credentials
+1. Add your bot token credentials
-2. Select an operation (e.g. Sign Transaction)
+2. Select an operation (e.g. Send Message)
 3. Configure the required parameters:
-   - Organization ID
+   - Chat ID
-   - Transaction type (Ethereum, Solana, or Tron)
-   - Unsigned transaction data
+   - Message text
+   - Optional formatting parameters

 The node will execute the operation and return the results.

 ## Error Handling

 The node includes comprehensive error handling and will return clear error messages if:
-- Invalid credentials are provided
+- Invalid bot token is provided
 - Required parameters are missing
 - The API request fails